 Biography and Influences

-Charlie is a father of a two sons and a husband to the most incredible woman, also an educator (and the brains of the outfit).
+Charlie is a father of a two sons, Reid and Parker, and a husband to the most incredible woman, Shannon, who is also an educator (and the brains of the outfit).
 His family loves the outdoors, pool time, good food, video games, board games, and going really fast (that is for his oldest son).

 Charlie holds an BBA from Texas A&M University and a MEd in Educational Leadership from the George Washington University.
-He is in his second chapter of leadership as principal of a private middle school in Houston, TX (pshouston.org).
-His vision for education remains grounded in how the teachers can utilize methods and tools when necessary to enhance understanding in the classroom.
-He believes that there must be many voices and cultures present in a child’s development as a learner.
-He believes education must be experienced, not witnessed, for life-long impact and inspiration.
+He is in his second chapter of leadership as the Head of Middle School (building principal) of a private institution in Houston, TX (pshouston.org).
+His vision for education remains grounded in empowering teachers to utilize engaging methods and tools in order to inspire learning for all in the classroom.
+He believes that there must be many voices and cultures present in a child’s development.
+Charlie believes education must be experienced, not witnessed, for life-long impact and inspiration.
 He works with institutions that educate young people to discover how they can do more with what they know.
-Learning is life’s best skill and should always transcend the classroom.
+Learning is life’s best skill, and all must have the toolkit needed to access learning in any space and at any time.

 Charlie loves to discuss the concept of education and how to best educate our youth.
 His role models include John Dewey, Thomas Jefferson, Dr. Michael Thompson, Grant Wiggins, Seymour Papert, Seymour Sarason, Bruce Dixon, and Will Richardson.
 These individuals continue to shape education with intriguing and provocative ways.
 They all ask the challenging questions that must be asked in order to improve the way we learn while emphasizing the urgency of change.